Are you a crafter? Do you love to make things? Are you running out of space to store them?

 Then print a USPS label from your printer that you purchase online through Etsy, package the item and if it is small enough (and you live in the USA) put it in your mailbox with the flag up and you never even had to leave your home!
 If your packages are larger, you can arrange for USPS to pick them up from your home as well.

 If I can homeschool, blog, take care of a large family (8 kids) and find time to create items for Etsy and ship them, I bet you can do it too and probably much better because you may have more time than I do to create the items!

 With your Etsy Shop, you can close it down if you want a break, or if you will return in time to ship or can have someone else ship for you, stay open because it keeps selling no matter what you’re doing.
 I love being at Chuck E Cheese with my kids for a party and I hear my Smartphone say, “cha-ching” and other people will say, “What was that?”
 I can say, “I just sold something on Etsy!”
 They often ask for my site name in those situations to check it out for themselves and I have had my children's friends' mothers later purchase from my Etsy shop from those type of situations.

 Yes, you can even be an author and sell your e-books on Etsy.
 It's handmade too!
-You can also sell antique items over 20 years old.
+You can also sell antique or vintage items over 20 years old.
 And, you can sell your leftover or unused craft supplies to help pay for your next project if you want to keep the crafts or like to make them for gifts.
+You can also sell SVGs, digital wallpaper for your phone or laptop, wall art printables, printable bookmarks and more.